Key takeaways

 - Enforce multi factor authentication for every user and every dashboard.

-- Scope bank and gateway integrations carefully, integration checklist for accounting, log all API calls, rotate keys, limit permissions.
+- Scope bank and gateway integrations carefully.
+Log all API calls.
+Rotate keys.
+Limit permissions.

 If you need tools to centralize and secure your finance stack, start with: